California Sen. Feinstein drops death penalty support amid primary challenge

 "It became crystal clear to me that the risk of unequal application is high and its effect on deterrence is low," Feinstein said Wednesday, adding that her change of heart came "several years ago."

-But she hasn't publicly discussed it until now, just weeks before the June 5 primary in her bid for a fifth full term in Washington.
-Feinstein's toughest challenger is Democratic state Sen. Kevin de Leon, who argues she is out of touch with California values.
+But she hasn't discussed it publicly until now, just weeks before the June 5 primary in her bid for a fifth full term in Washington.
+Feinstein's toughest challenger appears to be Democratic state Sen. Kevin de Leon, who has argued she's out of touch with California values.

 The two candidates with the highest number of votes in the primary advance to November regardless of party, and there are no prominent Republicans in the contest.